 Since November 4 is National Candy day, this day is also the perfect day to make this easy Thanksgiving dessert for kids.

-These adorable little Thanksgiving cupcakes use candy corn, Malted milk box and some candy eyes that end up making the traditional Thanksgiving emblem – the turkey!
+These adorable little Thanksgiving cupcakes use candy corn, Malted milk balls and some candy eyes that end up making the traditional Thanksgiving emblem – the turkey!

 There is even a National Candy Corn Day to celebrate this sweet treat.
-If you like this candy as much as I do, you’ll love these desserts, too.
+If you like this candy as much as I do, you’ll love these easy candy corn desserts, too.